warotm/warotm/README.md

   - **Sign-language translator chatbot\
     *Microsoft AI for Accessibility Hackathon 2019***

-    The 1st rank of national round.
-In this hackathon event, we used ML techniques to translate sign-language to text and vice versa to reduce gap of communication between people with hearing problem and other.
-And represented this machine learning model as Line chatbot for easy user interfacing.
+    1st rank of national round was achieved.
+In this hackathon event, we used ML techniques to translate sign-language to text and vice versa to reduce gap of communication between people with hearing problem and other as Line chatbot for easy user interfacing.

   - **MDU (MFEC Document Understanding)\
     *Published at Google Cloud Summit 2019 / Google DevFest Bangkok***